kgovind12/Activitree-College-Connect/README.md

-# ActivitreeConnect
+# Activitree College Connect

 A web application to bridge the gap between high school and college through peer mentoring.
 Sign up as a mentor or a mentee to get started, and search for mentors/mentees on the 'Mentoring' tab.
+Project ownership is shared with the Activitree Student Organization at UC Davis.

 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
 - UI components are made with Angular Material.
 - Layout is made with Angular Flex-Layout.
+- Database for this project is Cloud Firestore.
+- This project is deployed on Firebase.

 ## Development server